-This text has been controversial for those who want to lessen women's position in the Christian church.
+This text has been controversial for those who want to lessen women’s position in the Christian church.
 It says she is a servant of the church.
 But we know from Scripture she traveled to many places, surely not to cook for the men.
-The word used is diakonos a word used of male church leaders other places in the New Testament.
-It seems the translator decided that when a woman is mentioned, it should be translated servant and when a man is mentioned it’s a church leader or deacon.
+The word used is diakonos a word used describing male church leaders in other places in the New Testament.
+It seems the translator decided that when a woman is mentioned, the same word should be translated as “servant” and when a man is mentioned it’s translated to “church leader” or “deacon”.
 But no one can deny the importance this woman had to have had.

-But because the reader sits with a finished prejudice and learned the understanding of a woman's ’place’ they read into the verse what is not there.
+But because the reader sits with a finished prejudice and a traditional understanding of a woman’s ’place’ they read into the verse what is not there.
 When Paul says similar things about receiving Timothy and Epafroditus it’s clear to everyone that they are gospel workers.

 “Salute Andronicus and Junia, my kinsmen, and my fellowprisoners, who are of note among the apostles, who also were in Christ before me.”
 (Rom 16:7)